 “I’m certain that my PD was due to hormonal changes after I had my children...what do you think?
 My doctor seemed adamant that that was not the case, and pretty much pushed the subject aside and said they weren’t concerned with the “rash”, it would go away with some steroid cream.
 I wonder how many women have experienced what I’ve experienced.
 Seems more common now that I have taken the time to look into it more.”

 The challenge for this lady and many other PD sufferers is that steroids are often prescribed as the ‘go-to’ solution.
 The problem is that many people have serious side effects to topical steroids such as topical steroid addiction/withdrawal, sometimes referred to as ‘red skin syndrome’.
-This side effect can occur when frequently using or misusing moderate to high potency corticosteroids then stopping.
+This side effect can occur when frequently using or misusing moderate to high potency corticosteroids and then suddenly stopping.
 It can result in a worsening rash that requires stronger and more frequent application of topical steroids to control.
 It is a vicious cycle.
-You can find more information about topical steroid withdrawal here.

 Kiri regularly helps her pregnant clients suffering from PD with the AMPERNA® range.
 The products are suitable for all skin types and for use during pregnancy.
 The range has been tested on eczema, perioral dermatitis, rosacea, acne prone skin and more.